overture-stack/prelude/README.md

    ```bash
    make demo
    ```
+   The portal will automatically open in your browser once deployment is complete.

 > [!IMPORTANT]
 > **Windows Users:** Use WSL2 with a Bash terminal for all make commands.
 This setup is not supported on native Windows environments.
 See the note below for more details.